arduino/tooling-project-assets/other/clang-format-configuration/notes.md

 Setting this to an empty string (e.g., `""`) prevents any comments from being matched.

+## `ConstructorInitializerAllOnOneLineOrOnePerLine`

+`ConstructorInitializerAllOnOneLineOrOnePerLine: true` forces `PackConstructorInitializers: NextLine` in the effective configuration even if `PackConstructorInitializers` is set to the desired `BinPack` in the configuration file.

+Since `ConstructorInitializerAllOnOneLineOrOnePerLine` is deprecated, superseded by `PackConstructorInitializers`, `ConstructorInitializerAllOnOneLineOrOnePerLine` is set to the default `false` value that allows the desired setting for `PackConstructorInitializers` to be attained.

 ## `IncludeIsMainRegex`

 Setting this to an empty string (e.g., `""`) prevents any `#include` directives from being matched.